adler-j/ryanwattersme/_tutorials/jekyll-01.md

 ---
 series: jekyll
 series_no: 1
-title: Setting Up Your Development Environment
+title: Set Up Your Dev Environment
 subtitle: Here is my subtitle for this blog post
 description: In this first part of my series on developing with Jekyll, I'm going to walk you through every step of turning your Mac into a development machine.
 layout: article